 Although I could find no evidence for King Alfred burning cakes it seems appropriate for me to say a few more words about this famous and persistent legend.
-This post is adapted from my book, King Alfred: A Man on the Move.
+This post is adapted from, and provides additional material for, my book, King Alfred: A Man on the Move.

 The earliest source